Manhattan Area Homeschool Guide

 Curriculum

 When looking at the different types of homeschooling options, you will want to factor in several things including parent commitment and curriculum type.
-Most curriculum can be purchased online directly from the manufacturer, online from second-hand locations such as Kansas Homeschool Buy/Sell/TradeHomeschool Marketplace or locally there are often homeschool curriculum swaps.
+Most curriculum can be purchased online directly from the manufacturer, online from second-hand locations such as Kansas Homeschool Buy/Sell/TradeHomeschool Marketplace or homeschool curriculum swaps.
 You can find the curriculum swaps on several of the group pages listed below.
 In addition, talking with other like-minded parents is usually one of the best ways to learn about different curriculums.

 While not a step-by-step teaching guide, you can also check out USD 383 Manhattan-Ogden’s curriculum guides for each grade levels to see what items students will be learning within the public school to help give you an idea of what to expect.